Cycling for Fitness

 These won’t make your feet sore from all the foot flexing which happens in regular shoes.
 They come in different variations as well, mostly depending on the pedals you use.

 Other things that you should have with you all the time are a multi-tool, tire levers, spare tubes, water bottles, front and rear lights.
+Get a power meter if you want to measure your performance in terms of power output.

 If you can carry a full-size pump, we’d also recommend it over mini-pumps.
 A computer (satnav map) would also be a nice thing to have.